14th & 15th century Africa: Holy War on the Iberian Peninsula and Northern Africa

-During the 14th century the Marinids expanded their control in Norther Africa and fought Holy Wars with the Christians on the Iberian Peninsula.
+During the 14th century the Marinids expanded their control in Northern Africa and fought Holy Wars with the Christians on the Iberian Peninsula.
 Marinids viewed jihad as the duty of Muslim sovereignty and to strengthened the dynasty.
 During the reign of Abu Sa'id Uthman II, the Marinids extended their authority over the Middle Maghrib.
 They also crossed into al-Andalus in response to a request from the governor of Granada.
 Abu Sa'id was succeeded by his son, Abu-l-Hasan 'Ali ibn 'Uthman, who seized Tilmisan in 1332.
 In 1333, Abd al-Malik, crossed the Straits of Gibraltar and defeated the Castilians who occupied the region since 1309.
 When Abd al-Malik died his father, Abu al-Hasan, led another invasion in 1340 onto the Iberian Peninsula but was defeated by a coalition of forces from Castile and Portugal at the Salado River.
 While the war helped unite the Muslim Naṣrid dynasty of Granada and slowed the advance of the Christians toward the Strait of Gibraltar, no land was taken from the Christians.
 This defeat significantly changed the balance of power in favour of Christians forcing the Marinids to retreat to Morocco and to abandon their objective of domination of the Iberian Peninsula.

 In addition to invasions on the Iberian Peninsula, the Marinids wanted to control the central Maghreb and Ifriqiya.
 Their first attacks were against the Abdalwadids of Tlemcen, the Marinids immediate neighbours to the east, whom they invade several times.
 In 1337 Abū al-Ḥasan ʿAlī, one of the Marīnid sultans, tried to restore the Almonad empire.
 He captured the Tunisia capital of Tilimsān (Tlemcen) but was unable to defeat the Ḥafṣid.
 But in 1347, Abu-l-Hasan 'Ali ibn 'Uthman also captured Tunis and the Hafsid amir.
 He later also captured Barqa and Tarablus.
 During this time the Marinids united all of the Maghrib under one government.
 This expansion was temporary because the following year, Abu-l-Hasan 'Ali ibn 'Uthman's army was defeated in Kairouan by a coalition of Arab tribes.
 Eventually, the Near Maghrib and the Middle Maghrib seceded from the Marinid state when weak rulers rose to power causing it to return to its original borders.
 These military campaigns depleted the resources of the Marinid dynasty and led to a state of anarchy.